M17-Project/M17_spec/docs/kiss_protocol.rst

 and a radio.

-This appendix assumes the reader is familiar with the streaming and packet modes defined in the M17 spec.
+This appendix assumes the reader is familiar with the streaming and packet modes defined in the M17 spec, and with KISS TNCs and the KISS protocol.

 In all cases, the TNC expects to get the data payload to be sent and is responsible for frame construction, FEC encoding, puncturing, interleaving